2014 United States House of Representatives elections in Utah

-The 2014 United States House of Representatives elections in Utah were held on November 4, 2014 to elect the four U.S. representatives from Utah, one from each of the state's four congressional districts.
-Representatives are elected for two-year terms; those elected will serve in the 114th Congress from January 2015 until January 2017.
+The 2014 United States House of Representatives elections in Utah were held on November 4, 2014, to elect the four U.S. representatives from Utah, one from each of the state's four congressional districts.
+Representatives are elected for two-year terms; those elected would serve in the 114th Congress from January 2015 until January 2017.

 Overview

 By district

 Results of the 2014 United States House of Representatives elections in Utah by district:

 District 1

 The 1st district is located in northern Utah and includes the cities of Ogden and Logan, as well as the northern half of the Great Salt Lake.
-The incumbent is Republican Rob Bishop, who has represented the district since 2003.
-He was re-elected with 72% of the vote in 2012 and the district has a PVI of R+27.
+Incumbent Republican Rob Bishop, who had represented the district since 2003, ran for re-election.
+He was re-elected with 72% of the vote in 2012, and the district has a PVI of R+27.

 Republican nomination

 Bishop was challenged in the Republican primary by David Yu-Lin Chiu.
 At the Republican State Convention on April 26, 2014, Bishop received 81% of the vote to Chiu's 19%, winning the nomination without the need for a primary.